Skip to content

 Contents of the five-point plan against plastic waste

-Included in the politician's five-point plan is the following:
+The politician's five-point plan includes the following:

 2. Packaging in the trade: Unnecessary plastic packaging, such as for cucumbers and bananas, will be a thing of the past.
 At the beginning of the year, the SPD politician wants to start a dialog with retailers to find a solution to the packaging problem.

-Cover photo: © german press agency
+Cover picture: © deutsche presse agency

-In our sustainable news you can find out the most important news from the fields of environmental protection and sustainability every day.
+In our sustainable news you can find out the most important news from the fields of environmental protection & sustainability every day.

 Coffee box Suggestions for improvement Newsletter

-* Links with asterisks are so-called Affiliate links.
-If you click on it and buy something, you automatically and actively support my work with CareElite.de, because I get a small share of the sales revenue - and of course the product price does not change.
-Thank you for your support and best regards, Christoph!
+* Links with asterisks are so-called Affiliate linksIf you click on it and buy something, you automatically and actively support my work with CareElite.de, as I receive a small share of the proceeds - and of course nothing changes in the product price.
+Many thanks for your support and best regards, Christoph!

 Christoph Schulz